-Instruction 2 L Hours per Week

-Duration of SEE 2 Hours
+Instruction Duration of SEE SEE CIE Credits Prerequisite: None Course Objectives:

-SEE 50 Marks

-CIE -

-Credits 0

-Prerequisite: None

 - 1. Get a working knowledge in illustrious Sanskrit, the scientific language in the world. - 2.
 Make the novice Learn the Sanskrit develop the logic in mathematics, science & amp; other subjects. - 3.
 Explore the huge knowledge from ancient literature.